Photo Caption & Contact Email

 At 0910 hours, the 5th Anti-Tank Regiment once again began to move forward.
 Near mid-day, an American Fortress bomber that was supposed to strike strategic German targets prior to the attack mistakenly dropped its payload near Caen, killing two of the unit’s “other ranks” (OR) and wounding six others.
 At 1345 hours, a second “friendly fire” incident killed two OR and wounded three others.
 The column continued to advance after the incident, arriving at Colombelles at 1900 hours and settling in for the night.

 On August 9, the 5th Anti-Tank Regiment distributed its battery troops to several different locations.
 Two 65th Battery troops assumed positions south of Verrières, while the 14th Battery’s Headquarters, J and K Troops were stationed at Racquincourt.
 The 3rd Battery’s three troops—G, H and I—assisted the Algonquin Regiment in its assignment.
-14th Battery’s L Troop—Gunner Bill Grady’s unit—and the 29th Armoured Reconnaissance Regiment (Southern Alberta Regiment)—SAR—assisted the Lincoln & Welland Regiment in a successful attack on the village of Langanerrie,
+14th Battery’s L Troop—Gunner Bill Grady’s unit—and the 29th Armoured Reconnaissance Regiment (Southern Alberta Regiment)—SAR—assisted the Lincoln & Welland Regiment in a successful attack on the village of Langanerrie.

 At 0500 hours August 10, the SAR’s B Squadron assumed positions in front of the captured village.
 Two troops of its tanks were dispatched to St. Hilaire, with instructions to guard the Algonquin Regiment’s left flank while it launched an attack on enemy positions.
 The 5th Anti-Tank Regiment’s L Troop accompanied the two SAR Troops on their mission.